 Projects combine users and data sources under a common purpose, which can then be used to restrict access to data and streamline collaboration.
-When project equalization is enabled, for example, users working under the same project will see the same data, regardless of their varying levels of access.
-Additionally, project workspaces allow users to write data back to Immuta and share their analysis with other users.

-- Use project workspaces to allow users to write data back to Immuta.
+For any of these use cases, project workspaces can be created to allow users to write data to the project.

 This section includes conceptual, how-to, and reference guides for using projects to enforce purpose-based access controls on your data.

 This section includes conceptual, how-to, and reference guides that explain how equalized entitlements work in Immuta and how you can use them to effectively collaborate across your department without risk of data leaks.

 This section includes conceptual and how-to guides that explain how to effectively use masked joins for your business use case.